The Last Empire: (Daniel 2:31-45)

 The Roman Empire simply does not fit the Biblical criteria of the fourth empire revealed in Daniel chapter two and in chapter seven.
 In the Book of Revelation chapter thirteen you have two beast empires mentioned.
 One comes up out of the ‘sea’.
 In Biblical prophecy the sea represents the nations (Luke 21:25) (Revelation 17:15) The Second beast comes up out of the land or the earth.
 It is a resurrected empire that gives its allegiance to the first beast.
 These two beast empires are in fact the one and the same empire resurrected after receiving a seemingly mortal wound, but the wound was healed.
 (Revelation 13:3-4)

 It was the Turkish Ottoman Empire that toppled the Roman Empire.
-For several hundred years the Turkish Ottoman Empire ruled right throughout the Middle-east and into Europe as well.
+For 600 hundred years the Turkish Ottoman Empire ruled right throughout the Middle-east, parts of North Africa and into Europe as well.
 In 1924 the Turkish Ottoman Caliphate was abolished sometime after the defeat of the Ottoman Turks in WW1.
 The caliphate was disbanded but today it has been resurrected and the man from Turkey is the most likely contender to do this.
 The two legs of iron represent a divided kingdom from its inception and this was Islam.
 As for applying the two legs of the statue to Rome it does not fit as for 1500 years much of Rome was centred mostly in Western Europe.

 The Roman Empire was birthed in 753 BC but did not split into two until November of 285 AD when the Roman Emperor Diocletian decided that the Roman Empire was too big to manage.
 He divided the Empire into two parts, the Eastern Roman Empire and the Western Roman Empire.
 Finally, in 395 AD, the empire was split into two for good.
 In 330AD the founder of the Byzantine Empire and its first emperor, Constantine the Great, moved the capital of the Roman Empire to the city of Byzantium and renamed it Constantinople (Istanbul today in Turkey).
 Constantine the Great also legalized Christianity, which had previously been persecuted in the Roman Empire.
 The Byzantine Empire and lasted at least another 1,000 years after the western leg of Rome had fallen to the barbarians.